 With the transition to net zero gathering pace, the Company is seeing a significant rise in the uptake of low-carbon technologies, particularly EV charge points, heat pumps, and battery storage.
-The Company has seen a 75% uplift in the number of electric vehicle charge points connected compared to last year.
+The Company alongside sister company SHEPD, goal is to facilitate the connection of around two million EVs and one million heat pumps by 2030.